marijnh/Eloquent-JavaScript/20_node.md

 When the value of `body` is a ((readable stream)), it will have a `pipe` method that is used to forward all content from a readable stream to a ((writable stream)).
-If not, it is assumed to be either `null` (no body), a string, or a buffer, and is passed directly to the ((response))'s `end` method.
+If not, it is assumed to be either `null` (no body), a string, or a buffer, and it is passed directly to the ((response))'s `end` method.

 {{index [path, URL], "urlToPath function", "url package", parsing, [escaping, "in URLs"], "decodeURIComponent function", "startsWith method"}}